SemanticMediaWiki/SemanticMediaWiki/docs/COMPATIBILITY.md

 - `Full support` means that all functionality has been verified to work and that it can be used in production
 - `Beta support` means that most functionality has been verified to work, though stability is still low, and things might be buggy
 - `Experimental support` means there is some preliminary support which is still much too immature for use in production

+The information in brackets denotes the versions with which SMW is known to work.
+SMW might also work with different versions, especially more recent ones, though this is not guaranteed.

 <sup>1</sup> Tested for 6.x but reported to work with Virtuoso 7